- Developers

 -

-The import data wizard has a corresponding option to import from cloud storage providers.
+The import data wizard provides a corresponding option to import from cloud storage providers.

 The wizard makes use of the import from statement.
 An example is shown below: